API Essentials

 export default s;

-The utility() function takes a base name, a generator function, and an optional options object.
-The base name is used to generate the utility class names, while the generator function defines how the utility should be applied.
+The utility() function takes a base name and a factory function.
+The base name is used to generate the utility class names, while the factory function defines how the utility should be applied.

 Good to know: You can write utility names using kebab-case, camelCase, or PascalCase.
 When generating the utility classes, Styleframe will automatically convert them to kebab-case for consistency.